slatedocs/slate/source/includes/methods/_webhooks.md

 While you can use skip-cert-verify on your production URLs, we advise you to use valid server side certificates to maximize security on your production systems

-2. Setting up a temporary callback URL and verifying the format of the notifications
+**2. Setting up a temporary callback URL and verifying the format of the notifications**

 If you are not able to set up a dedicated "https://" url while testing, we recommend using a service like [RequestBin](https://requestb.in/)